bullox/bullox.github.io/work/index.md

 ## Research

 * PhD research involved making giant robots pretend to be aeroplanes -- using a [relative motion robotics rig](http://www.bristol.ac.uk/engineering/facilities/rmr.html) to test sensors and control systems for formation flight and aerial refuelling.
-* Current work is with quadcopter/drone application and autonomy.
+* Current work is with quadcopter/drone applications and autonomy.

 ## Teaching